FloreDz/Flore/README.md

 </div>

-## Setting up the project on github  :
- 1 fork the repository
- 2 clone it using the link or the terminal
 ## Setting up the project on Android Studio :
  - First , you must have the following dependencies :
     *  buildToolsVersion "25.0.2"
     *  com.android.support version "25.1.1"
     *  NDK
+ - Second, import the project using this URL : https://github.com/FloreDz/Flore.git

 ## Reporting bugs
     all bugs must be declared in the issues tab : https://github.com/chenineazeddine/Flore/issues

 ## Remarks :
   - if anyone had issues with the gradel version follow these instructions :
        1. File > Settings > Build ,Execution .. > Gradel
        2. Select : use default gradle wrapper